International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §4.6 Decision of the certification body
 1. The certification body shall decide on the award of the certificate on the basis of the evaluation report, the assessment by the certifier and, if necessary, further findings.
-2. The certificate must be issued to the extent requested if the participant or component fulfils the corresponding IDS requirements.
+2. The certificate must be issued to the extent requested if the operational environment or component fulfills the corresponding IDS requirements.
-3. In the event of deviations from the requirements, the certificate for the participants may be issued provisionally for up to six months if this is linked to a fixed catalogue of measures whose implementation is checked.
+3. In the event of deviations from the requirements, the certificate for the operational environments may be issued provisionally for up to six months if this is linked to a fixed catalog of measures whose implementation is checked.
 Significant deviations do not permit provisional certification.
-A principle granting of the certificate for participants or components with restrictions is not possible.
+A principle granting of the certificate for operational environments or components with restrictions is not possible.
-4. If a participant or component does not meet the IDS requirements, the issuance of the certificate shall be refused.
+4. If an operational environment or component does not meet the IDS requirements, the issuance of the certificate shall be refused.
 5. Reasons shall be given where the decision falls short of the application.
 6. The certification decision shall be announced to the applicant.
 The certification decision shall contain all information on recognized certificates and the information pursuant to § 4.5 para.
 5.

 ### §4.7 Rectification of defects
 1. The certification body may give the applicant the opportunity, before or after a decision to grant the certificate has been taken, to rectify the situation and to modify his application for certification.
-2. If the participant or the component fulfills the IDS requirements according to the original or modified certification application due to the subsequent improvement, the certificate must be issued accordingly.
+2. If the operational environment or the component fulfills the IDS requirements according to the original or modified certification application due to the subsequent improvement, the certificate must be issued accordingly.

 ### §4.8 Objection
 1. The applicant may lodge an appeal with the certification body against a decision by which he is adversely affected.